Sc1entifik/MtgCloudInventoryTool/README.md

 - Checking card wanted lists online against your collection.

 ## Versions
-- 0.01 First commit.
+- 0.01 - First commit.
 This was one of the first projects that I built before I knew how to use version control and was still learning the basics of OOP.
 Sorry for the hard to read code but I had to learn somehow.
 While the project works I didn't want to leave it in it's current condition.
 This will soon be fixed starting with tests and refactoring.
 I am also going to break up this code base some more making it easier to read.
 Please wait for a later version to use.
 I will have this unknotted soon.

+- 0.03 - entry_forms_and_databases.py and test_entry_forms_and_databases.py written and passed.

+## Coming Soon
+New class for looking up cards by collection number and writing inventory csv files and the tests for that class.
+UX probably text based.